 Therefore, I'd hereby like to encourage you to regularly check the online-schedule in order to be aware of subsequent timing-changes, which will be minor overall but still might affect your planning of the day.

 Also, please make sure that you've paid your test fees online PRIOR to test day.
 PA credits will be issued in the next couple of days.

-Please feel free to contact Gesche (SFSC Test Chair at email@example.com) if you have any questions regarding tests and/or test day.
+Please don't hesitate to contact me in case you have any questions or concerns regarding our upcoming test day.

 Happy New Year to all our Skating Families!
 Posted Jan 7, 2018